Origin of the Romanians: Central and Northern Balkans

 Under Justinian the walls of Serdica, Ulpianum and many other towns were repaired.
 He also had hundreds of small forts erected along the Lower Danube, at mountain passes across the Balkan Mountains and around Constantinople.
 Inside these forts small churches and houses were built.
 Pollen analysis suggest that the locals cultivated legumes within the walls, but no other trace of agriculture have been identified.
 They were supplied with grain, wine and oil from distant territories, as it is demonstrated by the great number of amphorae unearthed in these sites which were used to transport these items to the forts.
 Most Roman towns and forts in the northern parts of the Balkans were destroyed in the 570s or 580s.
 Although some of them were soon restored, all of them were abandoned, many even "without any signs of violence", in the early 7th century.

 The new horizon of "Komani-Kruja" cemeteries emerged in the same century.
 They yielded grave goods with analogies in many other regions, including belt buckles widespread in the whole Mediterranean Basin, rings with Greek inscriptions, pectoral crosses, and weapons similar to "Late Avar" items.
 Most of them are situated in the region of Dyrrhachium, but such cemeteries were also unearthed at Viničani and other settlements along the Via Egnatia.
 "Komani-Kruja" cemeteries ceased to exist in the early 9th century.
 John Wilkes proposes that they "most likely" represent a Romanized population, while Florin Curta emphasizes their Avar features.
 Archaeological finds connected to a Romance-speaking population have also been searched in the lowlands to the south of the Lower Danube.
 For instance, Uwe Fiedler mentions that inhumation graves yielding no grave goods from the period between the 680s and the 860s may represent them, although he himself rejects this theory.

+Historian Florin Curta, supporting his view on studies made by Bulgarian archaeologist Rasho Rashev, points that the region of Bregalnica river, where Schramm theorised the ethnogenesis of Romanians to start, did not show any signs of post-Roman habitations until around 800 CE when early Bulgarian culture took hold.
+Moreover, from an archaeological point of view, there is a clear increase in population in the wider region of nowadays Republic of North Macedonia after 900 CE with no signs of emigration.